Hierarchical Knowledge Graphs for Story Understanding in Visual Narratives: Result

 \subsection{Qualitative Examples}

-To illustrate the structure and capabilities of the proposed hierarchical knowledge graphs, we present representative visualizations at each level of abstraction.
-These examples demonstrate how symbolic entities, temporal alignment, and semantic event structure are encoded across the panel, sequence, and event layers.
-They provide interpretable insight into the narrative composition and support cross-level reasoning tasks introduced earlier.
+To illustrate the representational capacity of the hierarchical knowledge graph, we present examples at the panel, sequence, and event levels.
+These visualizations highlight how multimodal entities, temporal order, and abstract narrative structure are encoded symbolically across layers, enabling interpretable reasoning and content reconstruction.